-Why India farm reforms have sparked protests
+Bharat bandh: Farmers intensify protest against reforms

 But farmers are mainly concerned that this will eventually lead to the end of wholesale markets and assured prices, leaving them with no back-up option.
 That is, if they are not satisfied with the price offered by a private buyer, they cannot return to the mandi or use it as a bargaining chip during negotiations.

 "First, farmers will feel attracted towards these private players, who will offer a better price for the produce.
 The government mandis will pack up meanwhile and after a few years, these players will start exploiting the farmers.
-That's what we fear," Multan Singh Rana, a farmer in the northern state of Punjab, told BBC Punjabi.
+That's what we fear," Multan Singh Rana, a farmer in the northern state of Punjab, said.

 The government has said the mandi system will continue, and they will not withdraw the Minimum Support Price (MSP) they currently offer.
 But farmers are suspicious.

-"This is aimed at destroying small and marginal farmers by handing over agriculture and market to the big corporates.
+"This is a death warrant for small and marginalised farmers.
+This is aimed at destroying them by handing over agriculture and market to the big corporates.
 They want to snatch away our land.
-But we will not let them do this," Sukhdev Singh Kokri, a farmer, told BB Punjabi.
+But we will not let them do this," Sukhdev Singh Kokri, a farmer, told BBC Punjabi last year.

-The protests have been the strongest in Punjab and neighbouring Haryana state, where the mandi system is strong and the productivity is high - so only the government has been able to buy that volume of produce at a set price.
+The protests have been the strongest in Punjab and Haryana, where the mandi system is strong and the productivity is high - so only the government has been able to buy that volume of produce at a set price.

 "Giving the freedom to the farmer to sell outside the mandi system, to whoever, is a welcome step, in unshackling the farmer," says economist Ajit Ranade.